willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 When we talk about nodebots, we are indirectly mentioning microcontrollers.
 A microcontroller is a smaller, simpler computer.
 It has a simple programmable physical circuit board (we'll call it pins, inputs, etc.) that can detect multiple inputs and outputs.

-An Arduino is one of several types of microcontrollers, being one of the most common for experiments and validations between software and hardware.
+An Arduino is one of the several types of microcontrollers, being one of the most common for experiments and validations between software and hardware.
 There are other types of microcontrollers, too, which can be powered by Node including:

 - [Raspberry Pi](https://www.raspberrypi.org/);
 - [Tessel](https://tessel.io/);
 - [Espruino](http://www.espruino.com/);
 - [BeagleBone](http://beagleboard.org/bone);

-In this book I will use [Arduino UNO](https://www.arduino.cc/en/Main/ArduinoBoardUno) in the examples, but feel free to use the microcontroller of your choice.
+In this book, I will use [Arduino UNO](https://www.arduino.cc/en/Main/ArduinoBoardUno) in the examples, but feel free to use the microcontroller of your choice.

 ## NodeJS

-NodeJS is a JavaScript execution runtime * built on the Javascript * engine * Javascript V8, enabling the use of Javascript in other environments besides the web and with an important aspect that is the use of a non-blocking input model and Event-driven data output.
+NodeJS is a JavaScript execution runtime built on the Javascript engine Javascript V8, enabling the use of Javascript in other environments besides the web and with an important aspect that is the use of a non-blocking input model and Event-driven data output.
 It aims to help programmers create high-scalability applications such as web servers with concurrent connections, asynchronous scripts and even integration with electronic components that is our case.

 It was created by Ryan Dahl in 2009, and its development is maintained by the community and the Node Foundation, of which companies such as IBM, Google, Red Hat, Joyent, among others.